 While it is true that technology brings about convenience and a slew of perks, kids can greatly benefit if they spend less time with their gizmos.
 Did you know that school-age kids should only spend two hours at most with a screen daily?
 This is so they can practice focus which is much needed in the classroom.

 In addition to that, kids with limitless screen time are at risk of obesity and insomnia.
 Furthermore, they miss out on playing outside, making friends, and learning new things.

-Having said that, we’d like to share with you the things that you can do to trim down your child’s exposure to screens.
+Having said that, we’d like to share with you the things that you can do to trim down your kid’s screen time.

 With the abundance of screens, it is honestly difficult to cut back screen time.
 But let me tell you that the struggle of limiting them will be worth it.
 Take note of the tips below so you can finally separate them from their prized gadgets…no matter how fleetingly that may be.

 1. Take the lead.
 Children take a cue from their parents so you need to set a good example.
 If they see you that you spend much time on your phone, kids will think that this behaviour is okay so they will copy you.
 Instead of burying your face on your screen, try interacting with your kids.

 Or better yet, you can show them that you are reading a book, or playing sports so that they will imitate you.